-But circumstances might be different for another family and it is for those family foster system with a transition system that actually prepares them to live as independent, functioning, productive members of society.
+But circumstances might be different for another family, and it is for those families that this bill is so vital.
+We must empower state and local governments to cut bureaucracy with increased flexibility, and enable them to provide the kids in our foster system with a transition system that actually prepares them to live as independent, functioning, productive members of society.
 The current program is not working, and immediate action should be taken.
 It is within our power to make a difference in these kids lives.
 We must do so, and do so now.
 Again, Mr. Chairman, I thank you for your work on this issue, and call on my colleagues in the Senate to move this legislation quickly through the committee process so that we can get a Presidential signature and affect some greatly needed changes for our kids in care.
 Thank you.